mgatelabs/PhonePiper/README.md

 # FFBExecute
-Set of scripts to control FFBE for TMR farming
+Set of scripts to control FFBE for TMR/Esper farming

 This is a bit of a weekend project, but I learned of the power of ADB and I thought, its time to get those TMRs i'm missing.
 You will need android studio and android debgging tools in order for this to function.